apprunjs/apprun-docs/docs/unit-testing.md

 ## Create Tests using CLI

-Creating unit tests could be tedious, but you can use the [AppRun CLI in Console](cli-in-console.md) to generate the tests.
+Creating unit tests could be tedious, but you can use the [AppRun Dev Tools](cli-in-console.md) to generate the tests.

 First, include the CLI scripts in your HTML.